Call the Midwife: a True Story of the East End in the 1950s – Jennifer Worth

 Murder on Astor Place - Victoria Thompson

-First in a strong historical mystery series set in early 20th century New York, this midwife's work with a rich family brings her into contact with murder and then try to solve the crime.
+First in a strong historical mystery series set in early 20th century New York, this midwife's work with a rich family brings her into contact with murder and then to try to solve the crime.

 Midwife of the Blue Ridge – Christine Blevins